How to Merge Partitions?

 Step3.You can preview changes.
 To save the changes, please click "Apply" on the toolbar.

-If the partition has running applications, AOMEI Partition Assistant will suggest you to close them or perform the operation under PreOS Mode
+If the partition has running applications, AOMEI Partition Assistant will suggest you close them or perform the operation under PreOS Mode

 The host partition (destination partition) need to have at least 1 GB free space before merging.
 If there is not, try to get from other partition or unallocated space by resizing partition